 Fortunately, you don’t have to go inside the park to see the monkeys.
 They are everywhere, terrorizing anyone foolish enough to give them food.
 They are inquisitive and will grab anything from you if you let them get too close.

 Monkey Forest is located at the south end of Jalan Monkey Forest.
 Did you see that coming?!
 Hahaha!
 The entire street has monkey sculptures depicting daily human activities.
 The one with the scooter and the romantic couple are my favorite.

 Jalan Hanoman, where Jangkrik Homestay is, and Jalan Monkey Forest intersect on both ends.
 There are also narrow alleyways that connect the two, making for less hassle when exploring these two main streets in Ubud.

 On our last day at Jangkrik, we were presented with a visual treat.
 Our host’s entire family were preparing offerings.
 They make everything themselves, from the tiny baskets to meticulously placing the little flowers inside them.
 It was very nice seeing their entire family so involved in maintaining this tradition.

 Upon check out, everybody said their goodbyes and send us off with the warmest thank yous and smiles.
-At that very moment, we wanted to stay in Ubud few more days. :)
+At that very moment, we wanted to stay in Ubud a few more days. :)

-Our three days stay at Ubud is definitely not enough.
+Our three days stay at Ubud was definitely not enough.
 Ubud is the kind of place where you just want to take things slow.
 Drink all of that culture and art in, let it simmer inside you and be one with it.